cuddlyogre/ExportLDraw/Readme.md

 file if you did it right.
 LeoCAD and LDCad groups are supported.
 LeoCAD cameras are supported as well.
 If you have LSynth parts installed, it will import those as well.

 BFC meta commands are processed by default.
-If you set backface culling to be on for materials or the scene, and you imported with remove doubles on, some faces may be missing on parts like 3623.dat.
-This is due to two faces being in the same place but facing different directions.
-Merging doubles essentially removes one of those faces.
-If you want backface culling to be on, don't remove doubles.
-For best results, process BFC commands and remove doubles, while keeping backface culling off.
+Don't recalculate normals, as this will undo all BFC processing that might be done.
+All CERTIFY parts are handled properly.
+NOCERTIFY parts still need some work to allow for turning on backface culling.
+Backface culling is per material, so if a part is not certified, you will need to create a material specifically with backface culling off, or else there may be invisible faces.

 Materials were taken almost wholesale from TobyLobster's plugin.
 I added my own glass material that was taken from a BlenderArtists thread, but most of it is unchanged. - https://blenderartists.org/t/realistic-glass-in-eevee/1149937/19